Staff

 The Philadelphia Baptist Association (PBA) is staffed by a dedicated team that is committed to serving and holding in trust the congregations, missions and ministries that make up this region of the American Baptist Churches USA.

-Rev. Dr. Jill Bradway began on June 1, 2023 serving as the Associate Regional Pastor for Congregational Continuous Learning.
+Rev. Dr. Jill Bradway began on June 1, 2023 serving as the Associate Regional Executive Minister for Congregational Continuous Learning.

 She is a native of Philadelphia, PA.
 She received her primary education in both the public and private school systems.
 She attended Temple University, studying Business Law and Human Resource Management.
 Dr. Bradway is a 2-time graduate of Colgate Rochester Crozer Divinity, Rochester, NY earning the M.Div. in Theology and Preaching in 2006, and the D. Min in Transformative Leadership in 2011.
 She believes her doctoral dissertation: African American Women and the Imago Dei: Reclaiming God’s Vision of Wholeness, is more relevant today than when she wrote it and continues to look for ways to share it.